 The BSFA was initiated by a group of fans in 1958, and was soon established and run as an official national body by readers, authors, booksellers and publishers with the aim of appreciating and encouraging science fiction in every form.
+Many famous authors, critics, editors and publishers have been members through its history and many more continue to be today.
+Being a member of the BSFA puts you in touch with like-minded people across the country and beyond; whilst linking you to a rich tradition and enabling you to contribute to a vibrant future.

 The BSFA Committee is not a mysterious clique or a hard to enter social circle, we’re just the people who have volunteered to produce the BSFA’s publications or do the work that keeps the organisation thriving.